Sound card based multimeter

 It can be selected continual saving into regular WAV file format or timed sample data saving into special text file (CSV).
 Sampling period, capturing time and data file name can be set.

-Right low corner is occupied by control buttons:
+Right lower corner contains by control buttons:

-• start/stop button,
+• start/stop button

-• start/stop data saving button,
+• start/stop data saving button

-• about,
+• about

-• close.
+• help

 Description